imdadhossain1/videoGameData/README.md

 Getting Started:
 Filter games by company, platform, etc. and view whatever information you want on the game from character models, to age ratings to artwork

+User Stories:

+As a gamer, I want to be able to search for a game to play through different categories, so I can sift through all the games out there.

 Contribution Guidelines: